Learning Efficient and Robust Language-conditioned Manipulation using Textual-Visual Relevancy and Equivariant Language Mapping: Related work

-\textbf{Open-vocabulary manipulation} represents a specific area in language-conditioned manipulation where the robot needs to generalize to out-of-distribution objects in a zero-shot manner.
-To perform diverse tasks in the open world, robots need to equip robust generalization ability because the majority of objects that robots encounter during deployment are unseen with novel poses, shapes, colors, or textures.
-Learning-from-scratch methods~\citep{zeng2021transporter,florence2019self,rahmatizadeh2018vision,chi2023diffusion,florence2022implicit,zhu2022viola,wang2023mimicplay} perform well on seen objects but cannot generalize well on unseen ones.
-Using pre-trained models for robotic manipulation~\citep{nair2022r3m,zitkovich2023rt} has shown the potential of giving robots commonsense knowledge distilled from internet-scale data.
-One popular approach is to combine VLMs with pre-trained skill functions. \citet{lerftogo2023} combines LeRF~\citep{lerf2023} with GraspNet~\citep{fang2020graspnet} that allows zero-shot language-conditioned grasping. \citep{ahn2022can,hu2023look} use LLM/VLMs as a zero-shot object detector and a text-level task planner.
-These methods usually assume access to a pre-trained library with robust skills.
-However, the lack of learning ability limits these methods to adapt to more complex task-orientated behaviors.
-For example, ``insert the letter E block into the letter E hole'' since there is no general actor available for placing skills. \citep{shen2023distilled} uses NeRF-based dense semantic radiance fields and learns an NDF-style actor~\citep{simeonov2022neural} on top of it to achieve high sample-efficiency.
-However, it requires task-relevant descriptors to define and regress the gripper pose, and cannot achieve zero-shot learning on unseen categories.
-Please refer to Table~\ref{tab:openworld} for a detailed comparison.
-In this paper, we propose a novel approach that is capable of learning effective pick \& place policies with a small amount of demonstrations while leveraging the zero-shot generalization ability from pre-trained VLM models.
+\textbf{Zero-shot Manipulation} requires the robot to generalize to out-of-distribution objects with novel shapes, colors, or textures.
+Learning-from-scratch methods~\citep{zeng2021transporter,florence2019self,wang2023mimicplay} perform well on seen objects but cannot generalize well on unseen ones.
+Prior work~\cite{lerftogo2023,ahn2022can,hu2023look} uses LLM/VLMs as a zero-shot object detector or a text-level task planner, assuming access to skills like a grasping model and pose estimators.
+However, the lack of learning ability limits these methods from adapting to complex task-oriented behaviors, e.g., ``insert the letter E block into the letter E hole'' since there is no general actor available for such placing skills.
+F3RM~\cite{shen2023distilled} learns few-shot pick-and-place with distilled fields, but it is slow because it requires extensive camera views and test-time optimization for every action step.
+RT-2~\citep{brohan2023rt} and OpenVLA~\citep{kim2024openvla} learn generalist vision-language-action models by training on large robotic datasets, which give a certain degree of emerging behaviors on unseen objects with novel instructions.
+Still, it is expensive to collect new datasets and finetune these large parameterized models to adapt to new tasks.
+In this paper, we propose a novel approach that is capable of learning policies in a predefined space of skills with a small number of demonstrations while leveraging the zero-shot generalization ability from pre-trained VLM models via patch-level textual and visual relevancy maps.